karenyyng/GalSim_dockerfile/README.md

 But you can do it if you want.
 ```
 $ git clone https://github.com/karenyyng/GalSim_dockerfile.git
-$ git checkout v1.3.0   # if you want v1.3.0 of Galsim
+$ git checkout v1.3.0   # if you want to build v1.3.0 of GalSim.
 $ cd GalSim_dockerfile  # or whatever the folder name of the git repo is
 ```
 Follow step 1-3 above, then